KatTheGit/sylvan-row/assets/README.md

 ### 4.3.2.
 Elizabeth

-- **Primary** - Thorns
+- **Primary** - Knife throw
-  - Throw a mid-to-long range dagger.
+  - Throw a mid-to-long range knife.
-  - If the dagger does damage to anything that isn't a wall, it stays on the ground after being thrown.
+  - At the end of its trajectory, the knife falls on the ground and stays there for a bit.
-  - [not implemented] Only 3 daggers can be on the floor at all times
+  - There can only be 3 knives at a time on the ground
-  - They disappear after a little while.
-- **Secondary** - Call for Grace
+- **Secondary** - Ricochet
-  - Place down a tree.
-The tree provides a speed boost to anyone near it.
-  - If you are inside the range of this tree, your **Primary**'s projectiles will remain on the floor unconiditionally.
+  - Throw a knife just like **Primary**
+  - This kinfe has increased range and slightly higher damage, and can bounce off walls once.
 - **Dash** - Recall
-  - Dash forward, pulling towards yourself all daggers that were on the ground.
+  - Dash forward, pulling towards yourself all knives that were on the ground.
-  - Returning daggers deal damage to opponents caught in their path.
+  - Returning knives deal small damage to opponents caught in their path.
-  - Opponents caught by multiple daggers are marginally slowed.
+  - Opponents caught by multiple knives are marginally slowed.

 Intended playstyle:
 - A character that likes to stand back and control chokeholds.
 - Countered by fast characters or widening chokeholds by destroying walls.

-### 4.3.3.
-Mandy from Brawl Stars or something idk

-- **Primary**
-  - Fire a long range projectile
-- **Secondary**
-- **Dash**
-- **Passive** - Take aim
-  - Standing still increases the range of **Primary**

 # 5. Gameplay

 Similar to Battlerite's *current* gamemode.
-- 1v1 or 2v2 (3v3 if we're feeling freaky)
+- 1v1 or 2v2
-- Players fight until the last team stands in the arena, with the fight lasting between 30seconds and one minute.
+- Players fight until the last team stands in the arena, with the fight lasting between 30 seconds and one minute.
 - Health can't be fully healed back.
 - Best of 3